Uglies

-Uglies is a 2005 science fiction novel by Scott Westerfeld.
-It is set in a future post scarcity dystopian world in which everyone is considered an "ugly," but then turned "Pretty" by extreme cosmetic surgery when they reach the age of 16.
-It tells the story of teenager Tally Youngblood who rebels against society's enforced conformity, after her friends Shay and David show her the downsides to becoming a "Pretty,".
+Uglies is a 2005 dystopian science fiction novel by Scott Westerfeld.
+It is set in a futuristic post-scarcity world in which everyone is considered an "Ugly" until they are then turned "Pretty" by extreme cosmetic surgery when they reach the age of 16.
+It tells the story of a teenager, Tally Youngblood, who rebels against society's enforced conformity after her friends Shay and David show her the downsides to becoming a "Pretty".

 Written for young adults, Uglies deals with themes of change, both emotional and physical.
-The book is the first installment in what was originally a trilogy, the Uglies series, which also includes the books Pretties, Specials, and Extras.
-In 2018, four new installments were announced, collectively titled the Imposters Series.
+The book is the first installment in what was originally a trilogy, the Uglies series, which also includes the books Pretties, Specials, and a behind the scenes expansion work, Extras.
+In 2018, four new installments were announced, collectively titled the Impostors Series.

 Plot

-Three hundred years in the future, the government provides for everything, including plastic surgery operations.
-Everyone on their sixteenth birthday receives the "pretty" operation which transforms them into the society's standard of beautiful.
+Three hundred years in the future, the government provides everything, including plastic surgery operations.
+Everyone on their 16th birthday receives the "Pretty" operation, transforming them into society's standard of beauty.
 After the operation, new Pretties cross the river that divides the city and lead a new life with no responsibilities or obligations.
-There are two other operations available, one to transform Pretties into "Middle-Pretties" (adults with a job), and another to transform Middle-Pretties into "Crumblies".
+There are two other operations available: one to transform new Pretties into "Middle-Pretties" (adults with a job; performed at age 25) and another to transform Middle-Pretties into "Crumblies" (late Pretties who live in the suburbs).